 The AOSW Research Committee considers requests for accessing our membership to facilitate study recruitment and data collection.
 In the past, researchers have used the SWON listserv and social media channels as a tool to recruit participants for psychosocial oncology research studies.

-To submit a request, fill out the AOSW Research Protocol Application and email it with the requested documentation to AOSW Research Director and Committee Chair Sophia Smith, PhD, MSW.
+To submit a request, fill out the AOSW Research Protocol Application and email it with the requested documentation to AOSW Research Director and Committee Chair Chiara Acquati, PhD, MSW.

 AOSW Research Projects

 Patient-Centered Research Collaborative of Psychosocial Oncology (PCRC)

 AOSW is working with the University of Michigan and Dr. Brad Zebrack on a research initiative funded by the Patient-Centered Outcomes Research Institute (PCORI).

 The project, known as the Patient-Centered Research Collaborative of Psychosocial Oncology (PCRC) conducts psychosocial research, disseminates findings and elicits systems changes to improve cancer care.
 It continues the work of A Project to Assure Quality Cancer Care (APAQCC) and the White Paper created at the 2016 Research Institute held at the AOSW 32nd Annual Conference in Tampa, Florida.

 This project brings established researchers together with 15 teams of oncology social workers and cancer patient advocates to identify high priority research topics and conduct Patient-Centered Outcomes and Comparative Effectiveness Research.
 The group hosted two Research Institutes in conjunction with the AOSW Annual Conferences in 2017 and 2018.

 Work on the project is conducted in collaboration with AOSW.
 The American Cancer Society and the American College of Surgeons Commission on Cancer have each also signaled commitment to facilitate collaboration and dissemination of research that emerges.